Mesnage-Org/pgfinder/lib/docs/smithereens.md

 # Smithereens

-[Smithreens][sm] is written in [rust][rust] and is intended to be used in the [Web Assembly][wass] framework as a backend to the [PGFinder][pgfinder] WebUI.
-Its purpose is to take as input a set of monomer building blocks and derive the molecular mass of Multimers which are built based on user specified structure of Monomer units and crosslinks.
+[Smithreens][sm] (also known as `pgfinder-next`) is written in [Rust][rust] and is intended to be used in the [Web Assembly][wass] framework as a backend to the [PGFinder][pgfinder] WebUI.
+Its purpose is to take structures in PGLang, calculate their monoisotopic masses for performing an MS1 search, then simulating the fragmentation of those structures to enable MS2 analysis.

 ## Integration with PGFinder